daanish-crypto/password-manager/DOWNLOAD for mac,linux and windows.md

 Boot into SecureVault after install

+### **NOTE**

+If you want to move the app somewhere after unzipping, please move the entire "SecureVault" folder rather than just the executable.
+Inside the SecureVault folder, you will find the executable and an "_internal" that manager imports and loads python.
+To run, simply double click the executable.

+...

+...

+...

+...

 ## From Source

-Open "final install" and download main.py.
+-Open "final install" and download main.py.

-Go to Finder/File Explorer and right click
+-Go to Finder/File Explorer and right click

-Click open with and the click on your IDE (VSC or anything)
+-Click open with and the click on your IDE (VSC or anything)

-Click run.
+-Click run.

-Enjoy!!
+-Enjoy!!

 ### DISCLAIMER

-Unlike the releases for specific os, this guide allows you to use SecureVault on any OS.
+Unlike the releases for specific os, this "From Source" guide allows you to use SecureVault on any OS.

 THE RELEASES ONLY HAVE VERSION FOR MACOS AND WINDOWS, THE MACOS ONE REQUIRES CERTAIN DEVTOOLS.